When is it Time for a Writing Break?

 I also encourage writers to spend some time doing some practice writing before they jump into the day’s work.
 This is your warmup lap and stretch before the big race.

 By the way, if you're looking for some fun writing prompts to start your day, check out my daily Word Circus for inspiration.

 More often than not, a half hour of practice writing, where I allow myself to write three to four pages of absolute nonsense without censoring or editing myself, shakes out any stiffness I still have from the night before and helps me when I get to those unfortunate patches of mud.

 And while turning to other writing projects or doing some side writing when stuck in a patch of writer’s mud may spark some fresh ideas or give you a moment of reprieve, I’ve often found that side writing during a rough patch can become an even bigger distraction or an excuse not to push through the patch of mud you’re currently in.

 It’s always better to write something (anything) rather than just stare at the screen and write nothing.
 Jump ahead in your manuscript if you need to.
 Work on something else if you have to.
 Just keep writing!

 Your progress may be slow some days.
 You may not hit your writing goals other days.
 But the more you write, the more creative muscles you’ll begin to develop.
 Just make sure you also give them time to rest and recover.
 Scheduled writing breaks don’t just help the process.
 They should be a regular part of the process.

 Everything in its proper time.

 Anyway, that should be enough for today.
-I’m nearing the end of my own time clock and have other projects to work on off the page.
+I’m nearing the end of my own time clock and have other projects to work on.
+I'll leave you to it.